 Instructions

-- Trim the tops of the onions so they are all the same length.
+- Trim the tops of the onions so they are all about the same length.

-- Place them in a glass, or clear vase and add water to just above the white part of the onion.
+- Add water to just above the white part of the onion.

-- Change the water every other day for new fresh water.
+- Change the water every 1-2 days with fresh water.

 - Place the glass near a sunny window.

-- In a few days, the roots will start growing.
+- In about 2 days, the roots will start growing longer.

 - New shoots will start to grow in about 3 days.

-- Now you have an endless supply of spring onions from just one batch.
+- Now you have a supply of spring onions that will regrow from just one batch.

-- Be sure to keep changing the water, or the onions will go mushy.
+- Be sure to change the water often, or the onions will go mushy.

 Christine